timoxley/functional-javascript-workshop/exercises/async_loops/problem.md

 * Do not use for/while loops (Array#forEach ok).
 * The order of the results in `done` must be the same as they were specified in `userIds`.
 * Users should be loaded in parallel i.e. the entire job should not take more than 1 second.
-* Do not create any unecessary functions e.g. helpers.
+* Do not create any unnecessary functions e.g. helpers.

 ## Hint